IgorMundstein/WinMemoryCleaner/README.md

 | 🇮🇩&nbsp;Indonesian | [Mochammad Misbahus Surur](https://github.com/Eskeyz), [Minids](https://github.com/tdnphantom) | 🇹🇭&nbsp;Thai | [nongice](https://github.com/21icepril) |
 | 🇮🇪&nbsp;Irish | [Happygolucky254](https://github.com/Happygolucky254) | 🇹🇷&nbsp;Turkish | [Rıza Emet](https://github.com/rizaemet), [Viollje](https://github.com/Viollje) |
 | 🇮🇹&nbsp;Italian | [Michele](https://github.com/wintrymichi) | 🇺🇦&nbsp;Ukrainian | [Riebi](https://github.com/RieBi), [Oleksandr](https://github.com/Mariachi1231) |

+---

+## ✍️ A Note From the Developer

+In the past, I struggled with having the hardware and software to enjoy the best of technology and gaming.
+It was a constant battle to squeeze every last drop of performance out of a limited machine.

+Although today I might not need this tool for my use as before, I maintain it in my free time for a simple reason: to help others who still face that struggle.
+I see this project as a form of social work—a contribution to the art of technology and a thank you to the beautiful open-source community that empowers us all.

+This tool is for you.
+Knowing that it helps someone get a smoother experience, load a game faster, or feel less frustrated with their computer is what motivates me—real, true comments on how this tool helps you make my day.

+---

 ## ❤️ Support the Project